In an era of unprecedented globalization, it’s easier than ever for businesses to connect with international clients, customers, and partners.

 PayPal’s International Currency Conversion Fee

-Additionally, if the sender needs to convert to a different currency before sending, 3.5% is the PayPal currency conversion fee to US dollars or Canadian dollars, whereas 4% is the currency conversion fee for other currencies.
-PayPal also charges a 4.5% for conversion service, so it’s important to factor this cost in as well to any currency conversion you do.
+PayPal’s currency conversion fee to US or Canadian dollars is 3.5% but is 4% for other currencies.
+PayPal also charges a 4.5% fee for conversion service, so it’s important to factor this cost in as well to any currency conversion you do.

-See the table below to better understand how these fees are applied.
+See the table below to understand better how these fees are applied.

 On the other hand, in order to transfer directly to a recipient’s bank account, you’ll need to send the payment via Xoom.
-Because Xoom is owned by PayPal, the two work seamlessly together and the transfer can be funded from a PayPal account or linked bank account.
+Because Xoom is owned by PayPal, the two work seamlessly together, and the transfer can be funded from a PayPal account or linked bank account.

-Unlike the fixed percentage fee for transferring to another PayPal user, Xoom adds a mark up to the current market rate.
+Unlike the fixed percentage fee for transferring to another PayPal user, Xoom adds a markup to the current market rate.

 For example, if the currency exchange rate from EUR to USD is 0.913, Xoom might offer to process the transfer at a slightly lower rate of 0.902.
-This means the recipient will receive less than the market exchange rate and the sender will have to factor that into their payment.
+This means the recipient will receive less than the market exchange rate, and the sender will have to factor that into their payment.

 PayPal Fee Structure for International Transfers

-Transferring to another PayPal Account | 5% of the transaction amount$0.99 minimum$4.99 maximum | 2.9% funding fee + a fixed fee based on the currency used when using a credit card, debit card, or PayPal credit to fund transaction.
-Conversion fee if converting currency before sending.
-As of September of 2019, the current currency conversion spread is 3-3.75%. |
+Transferring to another PayPal Account5% of the transaction amount• £0.99 minimum• £4.99 maximum• 2.9% funding fee + a fixed fee based on the currency used when using a credit card, debit card, or PayPal credit to fund transactions.

-Transferring directly to a bank account via Xoom | Mark-up on exchange rate that varies by currency. | Added fees when using a debit card or credit card.
-Fees vary based on currency and transaction amount |
+Transferring directly to a bank account via XoomThe markup on the exchange rate varies by currency.
+See rate calculator.• Added fees when using a debit card or credit card.
+Fees vary based on currency and transaction amount

 How Do I Avoid PayPal Fees?